slogan621/tscharts/patient/README.md

    `name` string<br/>
    `curp` string<br/>
    `oldid` string<br/>
+   `clinic` integer clinic ID that patient must have been registered for<br/>

    If name is specified, all other search terms are ignored, and name is used to search for a match against each of paternal_last, maternal_last,